aeirola/teddy-client/README.md

  - Do network requests and JSON (de)serialization there
  - Communication using Handlers?
 - Connection handling
+ - Timeout detection
+  - No ping in 15 sec
  - Reconnection
+  - On sending command
+  - On disconnect/ping-timeout when in sync mode
  - Disconnection
+  - On inactivity (~5min)

 ----- Release? -----